-- Motivational interviewing: Motivational interviewing is a brief therapy, usually consisting of 5 sessions, that seeks to enhance motivation for change by tapping into a user’s internal resources.
+- Motivational interviewing usually consists of a few sessions to enhance motivation for change by tapping into a user’s internal resources.

-- Contingency management: This form of therapy consists of monitoring an identified behavior and providing rewards to either eliminate or increase the identified behavior (usually abstinence).
+- Contingency management: This form of therapy consists of monitoring an identified behavior and providing rewards to either eliminate or increase the identified behavior (typically abstinence).